inwonakng/graph-mining-project/README.md

         vals[v]['g'] = 1
     for i in range(threshold):
         for v in g.nodes:
-            # turn it into set first to get rid of duplicates
-            # because i handle that while looping later
             in_edges = list(set(g.in_edges(v)))
             out_edges = list(set(g.edges(v)))
-            # Weight of outgoing edge - goodness of that edge being judged
             fair = []
             good = []
+            # Weight of outgoing edge - goodness of that edge being judged
             for e in out_edges:
                 ed = g.get_edge_data(e[0],e[1])
                 for k,w in ed.items():